Janelle Handlos, Ed.D., ATC

 (406) 683-7392

-I am proud to have been teaching and practicing as a licensed athletic trainer at my alma mater since 2001.
-I have had the opportunity to teach classes in every area of HHP and enjoy the variety of offerings in our department.
+I am proud to have been teaching at my alma mater since 2001.
+I have had the opportunity to lead classes in every area of HHP and enjoy the variety of offerings in our department.
+As a licensed athletic trainer, I bring my clinical experience and patient/student-centered approach to the classroom.

-Working together, Montana Western faculty and students have amazing opportunities for advancing knowledge, serving, and leading in the areas of Health and Human Performance.
+Working together, Montana Western faculty and students have amazing opportunities to advancing knowledge, serve, and lead in the areas of Health and Human Performance.

 Courses Taught

-Care and Prevention of Athletic Injuries, Methods of Health Education, Health Anatomy and Physiology, Personal Health and Wellness
+Care and Prevention of Athletic Injuries, Methods of Health Education, Personal Health & Wellness, First Aid & CPR, and Human Anatomy with Lab

 Research Interests, Selected Publications and Presentations